cirizzil/AnimatedFlowersCSS/README.md

 # Flowers Animation Project

 ## Description
 This project showcases a beautiful flowers animation with a custom banner message using HTML, CSS, and JavaScript.
-The banner displays the message "I love youuuuu tabi" and fades in after a delay.

 ## Demo